 Menopause headaches: The link between hormones and migraines is real

-When it comes to menopausal symptoms, one of the lesser known, but extremely common ones is headaches.
+One of the lesser known, but extremely common symptoms is headaches.

 It’s no secret that perimenopause, menopause and postmenopause come with a huge range of symptoms, some of which are debilitating.
 Research has shown that these symptoms are "sufficiently bothersome to drive almost 90 per cent of women to seek out their healthcare provider for advice on how to cope" .